-To begin with, HIPAA is a complicated law to understand, much less for which to create compliance documentation.
-Let’s learn together about HIPAA policies and procedures and how Essential Data Corporation can help you keep up your documentation.
+When creating health insurance documentation, it is necessary to keep in mind the rules laid out by the HIPAA.
+However, the HIPAA is a complicated law to understand, much less to create compliance documentation for.
+We will explain what HIPAA policies and procedures are and how Essential Data Corporation can help you keep up your documentation for them.

 a healthcare worker improperly carrying medical forms, representing the importance of HIPAA policy and procedure